-Some Harry Potter readers today complain that J.K.
+Some Harry Potter readers today assert that J.K.
 Rowling’s universe is not accurately diverse enough.
 Population research yields an interesting dialogue about the demographics in the series, but representation is an even more complex issue.

 I’m about to do something which may surprise you: I’m going to criticize Harry Potter.